‘Alohilani Resort Waikiki Beach

 Chill out surrounded by lush, tropical gardens at this historic Maui compound and learn to live Aloha for a while.
 Here you can practice mindfulness, learn to meditate, take an aromatherapy class–or learn about the land through their horticulture programs.
 The beauty and serenity of the island attracts yogis of all disciplines and from all over the world to practice, so check the calendar for upcoming retreats and workshops.
 You'll leave feeling completely refreshed.

 Mauna Kea Beach Hotel

 62-100 Mauna Kea Beach Dr., Puako

 When Mauna Kea opened in the mid-1960s as part of Laurance S. Rockefeller's hotel group, it was said to be the most expensive hotel ever built, at $15 million.
 Designed by architect Edward Charles Bassett of the firm Skidmore, Owings and Merrill, the hotel itself is a stunning modernist masterpiece.
 In the decades since, it’s remained a favorite Big Island hotel—thanks in part to a $150 million renovation in the mid-2000s that helped Mauna Kea keep pace with the newer luxury resorts on Hawaii.
 The beach here (white-sand Kauna‘oa) is one of the best hotel beaches you’ll find on the island.
 Mauna Kea is also known for its famed golf course, which was built by Robert Trent Jones, Sr. and debuted in 1964 with the Big Three (Arnold Palmer, Jack Nicklaus, Gary Player) on the course.
 Like the hotel, Mauna Kea Golf Course underwent a thoughtful renovation (overseen by Rees Jones, son of Robert Trent Jones) that maintained all its beauty (and challenges).
 For those who favor tennis, there’s an also an 11-court seaside club at Mauna Kea.
-The restaurant to dine at here is Manta.
+The restaurant to dine at here is Manta though they also…

 Montage Kapalua Bay